RomainTT/yapyseq/doc/userdoc.md

 ### List of built-in variables:

-  * returns: Return values of every nodes (last run only) A dedicated data structure is used to store the result of a node function.
+  * `returns`: Return values of every nodes (last run only) A dedicated data structure is used to store the result of a node function.
       It contains the exception if it raised one, and the return object.
       To know the exact structure, please refer to [Function node section](#Function-node)
+  * `logger`: A Logger object from the logging module, already configured.
+      This object should be used by any function which needs to save information in the log of the sequence.

 ### How to declare user constants?